kyhau/docker-notebook/docker-dtr.md

     1. All nodes must be a worker node managed by Universal Control Plane.
     1. All nodes must have a fixed hostname.

-1. DTR maintains data about:

-    1. Configurations:  The DTR cluster configurations
-    1. Repository metadata:  The metadata about the repositories and images deployed
-    1. Access control to repos and images:  Permissions for teams and repositories
-    1. Notary data:  Notary tags and signatures
-    1. Scan results:  Security scanning results for images
-    1. Certificates and keys:  The certificates, public keys, and private keys that are used for mutual TLS communication
-    1. Images content:  The images you push to DTR.
-This can be stored on the file system of the node running DTR, or other storage system, depending on the configuration

 1. Endpoints exposed by DTRDocker Trusted Registry that can be used to assess the health of a Docker Trusted Registry
    replica:
     ```